-3. When was the most recent needs identification process or community health needs assessment completed?

-Provide date here.
+3. When was the most recent needs identification process or community health needs assessment completed? (this refers to your current identification process and may not yet be the CHNA required process) Provide date here.
 04/01 /07 (mm/dd/yy)

-4. Although not required by federal law until 2013, has your hospital conducted a community health needs assessment that conforms to the definition on the previous page within the past three fiscal years?
+4. Although not required by federal law until 2013, has your hospital conducted a Community Health Needs Assessment that conforms to the definition on the previous page within the past three fiscal years?
+Please be aware, the CHNA will be due with the FY 2013 CB Report.

-\\\Yes \\X\No, a new Community Needs Assessment that conforms to the Patient Protection and Affordable Care Act was developed in the fall of 2011 and approved by the Board of Directors in December 2011.
+Yes X_No, a new Community Needs Assessment that conforms to the Patient Protection and Affordable Care Act was developed in the fall of 2011 and approved by the Board of Directors in FY 2013.
+Under IRS regulations, assessment and implementation must occur in the same tax year.
+This is why the Community Needs Assessment was not implemented in FY 2012.